 Support in any way, be it big or small, all is welcome.
 The staff and residents are more than happy with whatever is a possibility.
 I am sure however you will find volunteering in Palestine so rewarding you wish to volunteer as much of your time as possible!

 As far as accommodation and other arrangements go, that would typically depend on the age and gender of the volunteer—a single person, a couple, more?
 Volunteering in Palestine requires flexibility and this works both ways at the Four Homes of Mercy.
 I was completely inspired by my visit here, and would love the opportunity to volunteer here and am actively looking to see when I can do it!
+If you are still a bit concerned I recommend you read about whether American’s really are in danger in the West Bank.

 I hope if you are researching potential volunteering opportunities you consider the Four Homes of Mercy as I truly believe volunteering in Palestine would be one of the best ways to make a significant and tangible change in the world.
 Please feel free to get in contact with me below with any questions or details, or please contact Four Homes of Mercy directly to arrange your volunteer activity!
 Please also feel free to like their Facebook page …which is where all the photo’s in this post come from as I did not feel it appropriate to take my own!